learn-academy-2021-charlie/week-2-assessment-Echo5Mike/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. React:
+1. React: React is a JS libary for building a user interface

-2. React lifecycle methods:
+2. React lifecycle methods: it is the only methode in react that needs to be defined.

-3. React state:
+3. React state: It is a an object in react that can be be defined and change over time.

-4. Component invocation/call:
+4. Component invocation/call: it is a class in react

-5. DOM Events:
+5. DOM Events:It is a signal that a user or broswer has triggered something such as click on a web browswer